|

 The Great Powers (Britain, France, Austria and Prussia) met in Vienna and drafted a note which they hoped would resolve the developing problems between the Russians and Ottomans.
 Tsar Nicholas accepted it, but Sultan Abdülmecid rejected it.
 Britain, France and Austria proposed amendments to meet the Sultan's onjections.
 Tsar Nicholas ignored the efforts at further negotiations.
 Britain and France declined to pursue further negotiations, but Austria and Prussia wanted to continue negotiations.
 The Sultan declared war (October 23, 1853).
 The Russian destruction of the Turkish ships was the casus belli.
 After Russia ignored an Anglo-French ultimatum to withdraw from the Danubian Principalities, the Allied powers (Britain and France) formally declared war (March 28, 1854).

-The Russians accepted preliminary peace terms offered by the Allies on February 1, 1856.
+The treat of Austrian interventiion brought the Russians to the peace treaty.
+The Russians accepted preliminary peace terms offered by the Allies (February 1, 1856).
 The actual settlement was negotiated at the Congress (held from February 25 to March 30, 1856).
-The Treaty of Paris (signed on March 30, 1856), formally ending the War.
+The Treaty of Paris formally ended the War (March 30, 1856),.
 The Treaty guaranteed the territorial integrity of the Ottoman Empire.
 Russia agreed to surrender southern Bessarabia, at the mouth of the Danube.
 The Black Sea was neutralized and the Danube River was opened to the shipping of all nations.

 A minor calvary engagement in 1854 was importalized in the Alfred Lord Tennyson poem, "The Charge of the Light Brigade".
 One of the Tennyson's most famous poems, it dealt with a Crimean War engagement resulting from a misunderstood order during the Battle of Balaklava.
 A heroic unit of light calvary, made a suicidal charge over open terrain against entrenched artillery.

 The Crimean War proved to be a costly venture for both sides in terms of both men and economic costs.
 Accounts vary, but Russian losses exceeded 100,000 men and the Allies lost more than 90,000 men.
-Russia was better prepared to accept the losses of men, but the finacial cost bankrupted the country.
-While the War itself was of relatively minor imoportance, the consequences of the War lead to a major realignment of the European ballance of power, including the unification of first Italy and then Germany.
+Some authors suggest much higher losses, nearly 1 million men and countless civilians.
+[Figes] The consequenes were profound.
+Perhaps the most important was the destablization of the Tsarist Empire.
+Russia was best prepared to accept the losses of men, but the finacial cost bankrupted the country.
+While the War itself was of relatively minor importance, the consequences of the War lead to a major realignment of the European ballance of power, including the unification of first Italy and then Germany.
 Many authors have written cynically of the Crimean War.
 One historian writes, "The Crimean War seems like the archtypical example of Cobden's view that war is an extended form of aristocratic sport."
 He goe on to write that the War was the greatest blunder of the century, setting up animosities and alliances that led to World War I and the continuing turmoil of Eastern Europe, the Middle East, and Central Asia.
 [Wilson]

 The Crimean War for England is most notable because it was the first major step in changing Britain's perception of Prussia (soon to be Germany) as a potential ally.
 There were a variety of other consequences.
 Rather than an isolated event, the charge of the Light Brigade was in fact symptomatic of the ineptness of both British and French command.
 Perhaps this was not different than many other European wars.
 Battlefield casualties accounted for fewer deaths than starvation, exposure to the winter weather, and cholera.
 Disease in fact was responsible for large mumber of the approximately 250,000 men lost by each side.
 What was different withbthe Crimean War is that this time the ineptitude was made public by an inquiring press in the person of William Russell a London Times correspondent.
 Russell is often seen as the first modern war correspondent.
 Some of his cables reported even more outrageous problems, sduch as supply corps not delivering food to starving soldiers 6 miles away.
 These conditions and public exposure lead to important reforms in the army.
 Here Prince Albert played an especially important role.